Shazaiib47/mortal-kombat-ms2/README.md

 - Inspiration to make a card flip game came from [Scotch IO](https://scotch.io/tutorials/how-to-build-a-memory-matching-game-in-javascript) who provided the necessary instructions in order for me to understand what was being done and how I should code my game.

+- The Flip Effect for the cards was implemented in my game with tips from [W3 Schools](https://www.w3schools.com/howto/howto_css_flip_card.asp)

 ### Content